 The zoo will limit the number of cars to about 600 per night.
 Organizers said money from ticket sales will help offset the past few months in which the non-profit zoo was either closed due to the pandemic or limiting the number of guests allowed on the property at one time.

-Dallas Zoo Lights will open to the public Nov.
+Dallas Zoo Lights opened to the public Nov.
 20 and run through Jan.
 3. The cost is $65 per car ($50 for Dallas Zoo members).
 Reservations are required.
 Click here for more information.

 Grapevine - Christmas Capital of Texas